NEON Pathways Community Hub

 The Pathways Community Hub, managed by Northeast Oregon Network (NEON), utilizes trained Community Health Workers (CHWs) to help at-risk patients navigate health and social services resources in the Oregon counties of Union, Baker, Wallowa, Umatilla, and Malheur.

 The Pathways Community Hub model operates under the over-arching theme of improving patient health, bettering healthcare, and lowering costs by improving the quality of care.

-NEON has contracts with different organizations, or Contracted Hub Organizations (CHOs), who employ and provide salary support for the CHWs.
-NEON serves as a neutral entity in this program, neither acting as a service provider or an employer.
-Instead, it pays the CHOs for pathways successfully completed by CHWs.
+NEON currently has contracts with 11 different organizations, or Contracted Hub Organizations (CHOs), who employ and provide salary support for the CHWs, allowing NEON to serve as a neutral entity in this program, neither a service provider or an employer.
+Instead, it pays the CHOs for the care pathways successfully completed by CHWs.

 Once a pathway is completed, payment is generated to the employing CHW organization as compensation for work completed.
 Using a community-based data tracking system, all payments to Hub partners are based on successfully completed pathways.